TaloDev/unity/README.md

 # Talo Unity Package: self-hostable game dev tools

-Talo's Unity package is the easiest way to add leaderboards, player authentication, socket-based multiplayer and more to your game.
-Using the Talo Dashboard, you can visualise and analyse your game data to help make better data-driven decisions.
+Talo is the easiest way to add leaderboards, player authentication, socket-based multiplayer and more to your game.
+Using the Talo Dashboard, you can visualise and analyse your game data to make data-driven decisions.

 ## Project structure